 To overcome these challenges, and smoothen out the transportation infrastructure, the Government of India came up with the solution: AIS 140 certified devices.

-In simpler terms, the AIS 140 is a standard that dictates installation of vehicle tracking systems and emergency buttons on all public transport vehicles, passenger fleets and commercial vehicles.
+The AIS 140 is a standard that dictates the installation of vehicle tracking systems and emergency buttons on all public transport vehicles, passenger fleets and commercial vehicles.
 Its full form is Automotive Industry Standard 140 issued by ARAI.

 This mandatory move came about when the Government realised the dire need of increasing efficiency in the transport sector of India.
 Thus, the Intelligent Transportation System (ITS) was born.